Niyati747/VendorBridge/README.md

 # VendorBridge
-it is an ERP system.
+It is an ERP System.